A Unified Approach for Text- and Image-guided 4D Scene Generation: Results

 \subsection{Text-to-4D Generation}

-In Fig.~\ref{fig:qualitative_result}, we show qualitative results of our method on text-to-4D generation for various text prompts.
-Since there is no publicly available implementation of prior work~\cite{singer2023textto4d}, we compare our method against several ablative baselines, qualitatively and with a user preference study.
-Video results of all methods are provided in the supplementary material for better assessment of the motion. \\ \myparagraph{User study.} We carry out a user preference study to evaluate quality along the dimensions of \begin{inparaenum}[(1)] \item alignment to the input text prompt, \item motion quality and \item 3D consistency and visual quality. \end{inparaenum} In total, we gather 540 votes from 18 users.
-For each vote, we present the participant with results from our method as well as from other ablative baselines, and ask the participant to pick the best method given one of the three evaluation metrics described above.
-The results are shown in Tab~\ref{tab:user_study}.
+In Fig.~\ref{fig:qualitative_result}, we show qualitative results of our method on text-to-4D generation.
+Video results are displayed on the project webpage for better assessment of the motion.
+1em \myparagraph{User study.} We carry out a user preference study to evaluate sample quality along the dimensions of \begin{inparaenum}[(1)] \item alignment to the input text prompt, \item motion quality, and \item 3D consistency and visual quality. \end{inparaenum} For each vote, we present the participant with results from our method as well as from the baseline(s), and ask the participant to pick the best method given one of the three evaluation metrics described above.

+1em \myparagraph{Comparison with MAV3D. }Since there is no publicly available implementation of MAV3D~\cite{singer2023textto4d}, we compare our method against the 28 visual results displayed on their website.
+Through a user study with 13 users (results are shown in Tab~\ref{tab:MAV3D_comparison}), our method outperforms MAV3D in all metrics.

+Additionally, we compare with several ablative baselines following a similar user study protocal with 18 users.
+We detail the ablation study in the following paragraphs.